browserstate/history.js/README.md

-Welcome to a new History.js fork (v1.7.2, January 18 2013)
+Welcome to the History.js fork (v1.8a, January 19 2013)
 ==================

 ## News
+19/01/2013: Alpha of v1.8 is released.
+Started to categorize old balupton's issues.
-18/01/2013: v1.7.2 released, for detailled changes see [History](https://github.com/andreasbernhard/history.js/blob/master/History.md#files)
+18/01/2013: v1.7.2 released, for detailled changes see

+See History(https://github.com/andreasbernhard/history.js/blob/master/History.md#files) to for a detailled list of features, changes, solved issues and bugs

 Please create an issue if something doesn't work or if there is a browser specific bug.
 I'll try to fix it as soon as possible.
+Please send me your Pull requests if you have a nice solution!
 I'm also going to review old issues in balupton's repository and try to solve them too.

 This project is a fork of the original History.js, it aims the same but will be developed and supported actively: